 3 Comments

-After working with a client to design and create a stunning garden or landscape, I check in often.
-More often initially, and then a bit less frequently through the first year.
+After working with a client to design and create a gorgeous garden or landscape, I love staying connected to see it flourish!
+Early on, I check in frequently, and then gradually less often as everything starts to settle in during that first year.

 The success of a landscape is really mostly about a fantastic design, and then the ongoing maintenance of it over the long haul.
 While the installation is often the most exciting step in the process, it's not going to be successful unless it's cared for properly every month and for the years to come (and well designed in the first place).
 We don't do garden maintenance at The Whiskey Porch, but I wanted to put together a series of garden keeping checklists to help keep you on track.
 Whether you are going to do it all yourself, or bring in a maintenance crew to do much of it for you, these monthly guides should be useful to you if you live in and around Prescott, AZ.
 When thinking about your garden and landscape, it's common to want to grow and enjoy plants that you are accustomed to.
 Either from where you most recently lived, or from where you grew up.
 We all have that nostalgia for a familiar landscape.
 But, one of the most frequent questions I hear from newcomers to the Prescott, AZ area is that they struggle with finding the appropriate plants that will not only grow, but thrive and become well established without a lot of fuss.
 One of the core refence tools for gardeners and landscape design, is known as the USDA Plant Hardiness Zones.
 There is also an index by Sunset Magazine, and then there are climate and heat tolerance zones as well.
 Lot's of different indicators that can be helpful, but for this post I am going to focus on the USDA Hardiness Zones.
 My advise: Know and embrace your garden zone!
 Keep reading for all the details.
 I've been fixing, building, renovating, and remodeling most of my adult life.